-- Any listed transaction, which is a transaction that is the same as or substantially similar to tax avoidance transactions identified by the IRS. - 2.
-Any transaction offered under conditions of confidentiality for which the corporation paid an advisor a fee of at least \$250,000. - Certain transactions for which the corporation has contractual protection against disallowance of the tax benefits. - Certain transactions resulting in a loss of at least \$10 million in any single year or \$20 million in any combination of years. - 5.
-Certain transactions resulting in a tax credit of more than \$250,000, if the corporation held the asset generating the credit for 45 days or less.
+- 1. Any listed transaction, which is a transaction that is the same as or substantially similar to tax avoidance transactions identified by the IRS. - 2.
+Any transaction offered under conditions of confidentiality for which the corporation paid an advisor a fee of at least \$250,000. - 3.
+Certain transactions for which the corporation has contractual protection against disallowance of the tax benefits. - 4.
+Certain transactions resulting in a loss of at least \$10 million in any single year or \$20 million in any combination of years. - 5.
+Certain transactions resulting in a tax credit of more than \$250,000, if the corporation held an asset generating the credit for 45 days or less. - 6.
+Any transaction identified by the IRS in published guidance as a "transaction of interest" (a transaction that the IRS believes has a potential for tax avoidance or evasion, but has not yet been identified as a listed transaction).

 Penalties.
 The corporation may have to pay a penalty if it is required to disclose a reportable transaction under section 6011 and fails to properly complete and file Form 8886.
-The penalty is \$50,000 (\$200,000 if the reportable transaction is a listed transaction) for each failure to file Form 8886 with its corporate return or for failure to provide a copy of Form 8886 to the Office of Tax Shelter Analysis (OTSA).
+Penalties also apply under section 6707A if the corporation fails to file Form 8886 with its corporate return, fails to provide a copy of Form 8886 to the Office of Tax Shelter Analysis (OTSA), or files a form that fails to include all the information required (or includes incorrect information).
 Other penalties, such as an accuracy-related penalty under section 6662A, may also apply.
-See the Instructions for Form 8886 for details.
+See the Instructions for Form 8886 for details on these and other penalties.